Greased Lightning

 About Coach Linda Lensch

-Linda Lensch has been a pitching/assistant coach and clinician at Seton Hall, Kean and Stockton Universities for a combined total of 11 years.
-Kean broke into the national rankings during her time guiding the pitching staff under head coach Renee Clarke, a former USA National Team player, and two of Linda’s former Stockton pitchers were inducted into their Athletics Hall of Fame.
-She was the Head Coach at nearby Ocean County College for one rebuilding season at the club level.
+Linda Lensch has been a pitching/assisting coach and clinician at Seton Hall, Kean and Stockton Universities for a combined total of 11 years.
+Kean was nationally ranked during her time guiding the pitching staff under head coach Renee Clark, a 1990s USA National Team player.
+Two of Linda’s pitchers were inducted into the Stockton University Hall of Fame.
+She was the head coach at nearby Ocean County College for one post-pandemic rebuilding season at the club level.

-Linda has coached several players, including pitchers, as a private instructor or while managing teams, who earned college or ASA All-American selections, various Hall of Fame inductions, and invitational tournament – even national championship tournament – MVP awards.
-One of her former Divas, who made it to the pros, received an invite to Chula Vista for the 2004 Olympic tryouts.
-The following year another of her former players was selected to the Women’s Major All-America team, also garnering an Olympic tryout invitation.
-Others moved on to coach high school, college or privately.
-Some are now coaching their own sons and daughters.
-A few players who began their careers under Coach Linda but later moved on to other teams have garnered similar accolades, including another national tournament MVP, All-American selections and NJ Hall of Famers.
+Linda has coached several players who earned college or ASA All-American selections, various Hall of Fame inductions, and invitational and national championship tournament MVP awards.
+One of her former NJ Divas made it to the professional ranks and received an invite to Chula Vista, CA for the 2004 Olympic tryouts.
+The following year, another Divas player was selected to the ASA Women’s Major All-America team at the National Tournament which garnered her an Olympic tryout invitation.
+They and others later coached softball on the high school and college levels, or privately.
+A few of the young women who began their careers under Coach Linda but later moved to other teams achieved similar accolades, including another National Tournament MVP, All-American selections and New Jersey Softball Hall of Fame inductions.

-After winning the national title, Linda retired from softball to take up paddlesports racing, where she competed internationally for Team USA Dragon Boat, and captured national titles in outrigger, marathon canoe and dragon boat.
-She has raced in Italy, Hungary, Canada, Southern California, Florida, through the Tennessee Valley Gorge, the Adirondacks, and around NYC.
-She placed 6th in her division at the world indoor rowing erg championships, finishing behind a former East German Olympic rower.
-The training, discipline and experiences gained from these ventures transferred back to fastpitch when Linda returned to softball in 2020, coaching 14/16U and doing organizational training for 3 years at NJ Ruthless, also assisting at NIKE and college exposure camps, before deciding to focus solely on coaching young pitchers.
-She founded Greased Lightning Fastpitch® High-Performance Instruction LLC in 2022, hosting clinics and private lessons throughout New Jersey, and is currently based out of Adrenaline Sports Academy in South Toms River and Langan Sports in Morganville, NJ.
+After winning the national tournament, Linda retired from softball to take up paddlesports racing, where she competed internationally and nationally for Team USA Dragon Boat, the Philadelphia Dragon Boat Association, and the Flying Phoenix women’s crew, also out of Philadelphia.
+She captured national titles in outrigger, marathon canoe, and dragon boat.
+Linda has raced in Italy, Hungary, Canada, and California, with manatees and gators in Florida, through the Tennessee Valley Gorge, on the historic Erie Canal, sped 70 miles in 9 hours from Cooperstown down the Susquehanna River, from Delaware to Cape May, NJ across 17 miles of open water, and around New York City.
+She placed 6th in her division at the world indoor rowing erg championships in Boston, finishing behind a former East German Olympic rower.
+The training, discipline, and experiences gained from these adventures transferred to fastpitch when Linda returned to softball in 2020, coaching 14U, 16u and carrying out organizational training for 3 years with the NJ Ruthless travel organization.
+She taught at Nike and college exposure camps before deciding to solely focus on coaching pitchers.

-Linda was the first inductee into the Union County Softball Hall of Fame in 2005.
-She was voted into the USA (formerly ASA) Softball of New Jersey Hall of Fame in 2006, where she has been on the Selection Committee for 17 years.
+In 2005, Linda became the first inductee into the new Union County Softball Hall of Fame.
+She was unanimously voted into the USA Softball of New Jersey Hall of Fame in 2006, where she has served on the Selection Committee for 19 years.

 After three decades of service, Lieutenant Lensch retired from a career in law enforcement.

-Coach Lensch is a National Fastpitch Coaches Association-Endorsed Pitching and Hitting Coach.
-She is currently a Three-Star ⭐⭐⭐ Master Coach with the National Fastpitch Coaches College, and will complete her Four-Star ⭐⭐⭐⭐ Master certification at the 2025 D1 College Softball World Series in Oklahoma City.
+Coach Lensch is a National Fastpitch Coaches Association-endorsed pitching and hitting coach.
+She is currently a three-star Master Coach with the National Fastpitch Coaches College college, and will complete her four-star Master Coaching certification at the 2025 Division 1 College Softball World Series in Oklahoma City this June.

-Coach Linda is a member of the American Baseball Coaches Association and will attend their 2025 conference in Washington, DC.
+Coach Linda is a member of the American Baseball Coaches Association.

-Coach Linda is a Certified Speed & Agility Coach through the National Sports Performance Association.
+She is a certified Speed and Agility Coach through the National Sports Performance Association.

-She is one of an inaugural group of four expert fastpitch softball pitching coaches from across the country to attain Levels 1 & 2 Certifications from Square 1 System – a comprehensive framework designed to address various aspects of human locomotion, with the goal of reconnecting and upgrading sensory systems, alleviating pain, and enhancing overall human performance.
-It is a multi-faceted approach that combines principles from various fields, including biomechanics, neuroscience, physical therapy, and sports performance, to optimize human movement and functionality.
+Linda was one of an inaugural group of four expert pitching coaches from across the country to attain Levels 1 & 2 certifications from Square 1 System, a comprehensive framework designed to address various aspects of human locomotion, with the goal of reconnecting and upgrading sensory systems, alleviating pain, and enhancing overall human performance.
+It is a multifaceted approach that combines principles from various fields – including biomechanics, neuroscience, physical therapy, and sports performance – to optimize human movement and functionality.
 These coaches are spearheading the application of Square 1 methodology to pitcher development.

-Coach Linda is currently working toward certification as a Corrective Exercise Specialist with the National Association of Sports Medicine.
+Coach Linda is currently working towards certification as a Corrective Exercise Specialist with the National Association of Sports Medicine.
 This professional expertise in human movement includes assessments to better identify compensations due to strengths, weaknesses and imbalances.
-Young pitchers will benefit from individualized corrective programs designed to promote optimal health and performance in the circle.
+Young pictures will benefit from individualized corrective programs designed to promote optimal health and performance.

 • National Fastpitch Coaches Association-Endorsed Pitching Coach